KIPAC/MACSS/docs/part_4.md

 4. try to add this morphology information to a redshift estimation algorithm.

+Open the notebook `nb/Project_Part4.ipynb` to find a notebook you can work on this second part of the project in.

 If you want to see what things should look like, you can have a look: